Jira

-The JIRA integration allows to select a commit message (including JIRA key) directly from (open) JIRA issues and to optionally mark issues as resolved on Push.
+The SmartGit integration to Atlassian Jira allows you to select a commit message (including the Jira issue id) directly from open Jira issues, and optionally mark issues as resolved on Push.

 Prerequisites

-The JIRA integration is only available for commercial licenses and will only be present, if the Bugtraq configuration has been set up properly for your JIRA server.
+The Jira integration is only available for commercial licenses and will only be present if Bugtraq configuration has been set up correctly to your Jira server.

 Note

-When connecting to a cloud-based JIRA instance (*.atlassian.net), you have to login with your username, not your email address.
-You can find your username in your Profile (top-right corner).
+When connecting to a cloud-based Jira instance (*.atlassian.net), login with your username, not your email address.
+You can find your username in your profile (top-right corner).

 Authentication with API

-To create an API token, open your JIRA account and select Security settings there.
+To create an API token, open your Jira account and select Security settings.

-For the cloud instance, you can find security settings at: https://id.atlassian.com/manage-profile/security
+For Jira Cloud, you can find security settings at: https://id.atlassian.com/manage-profile/security

-In the API token section, select Create and manage API tokens, then select Create API token, label it e.g. “SmartGit” and finally confirm with Create.
+In the API token section, select Create and manage API tokens, then Create API token.
+Assign a label (e.g., SmartGit”) and confirm with Create.

 In the next dialog, invoke Copy to clipboard.
-Finally, the token should show up in the list.
+The token will then appear in the list.

-You should now be able to authenticate to JIRA from within SmartGit by using your email address as User Name and the token as Password.
+You can now authenticate SmartGit with Jira using your email address as the User Name and the Api token as the Password.

 Commit Message Selection

-The commit message selection is available in the Commit and Edit Last Commit Message commands as well in some interactive rebase commands of the Journal view.
+Commit message selection from Jira is available in the Commit and Edit Last Commit Message commands in the Commit View, as well as in some interactive rebase commands in the Journal view.

 Resolving on Push

-For all Push operations (except of Push To), SmartGit checks the pushed commits for affected JIRA issues and offers to mark them as resolved in one or more JIRA versions.
-A JIRA issue is considered as affected, if
+For all Push operations (except Push To), SmartGit checks the pushed commits for affected Jira issues and offers to mark them as resolved, provided a suitable transition exists (see the Example below).

-1. It’s mentioned in at least one commit message of the local branch commits which are pushed; and
+- It is mentioned in at least one commit message of the local branch commits being pushed, and

-2. It’s not mentioned in any commit message of the remote branch commits which are going to be replaced; and
+- It is not mentioned in any commit message of the remote branch commits being replaced, and

-3. when using Git-Flow, you are not pushing into a feature branch or a hotfix branch (SmartGit will ask you whether to resolve such commits when Finishing the feature or hotfix, i.e. integrating the commits into develop or master).
+- When using Git-Flow, you are not pushing into a feature or a hotfix branch (SmartGit will instead ask whether to resolve such commits when finishing the feature or hotfix,

 Example

-In JIRA’s “classic workflow”, an issue which is in progress can be resolved or closed.
-Hence, for such issues which are mentioned in a commit message, SmartGit will offer both resolutions, because these are reasonable transitions when pushing a commit.
+In Jira’s classic workflow, an issue that is in progress can be resolved or closed.
+When such issues are mentioned in a commit message, SmartGit offer will to resolve them, as transitions are valid during a push.
+On the other hand, issues already resolved or closed can only be reopened.

 Custom workflows